sanderclaeys/pmd-data-model/data_model_eng.md

 Each edge or node component (_i.e._ all those that are not data objects or buses), are expected to have `status` fields to specify whether the component is active or disabled, `bus` or `f_bus` and `t_bus`, to specify the buses that are connected to the component, and `connections` or `f_connections` and `t_connections`, to specify the terminals of the buses that are actively connected in an ordered list.
 Terminals/connections can be any immutable value, as can bus ids.

 Parameter values on components are expected to be specified in SI units by default (where applicable) in the engineering data model.
 Relevant expected units are noted in the sections below.
 It is possible for the user to select universal scalar factors for power and voltages.
 For example, if `power_scalar_factor` and `voltage_scalar_factor` are their default values given below, where units is listed as watt or var, real units will be kW and kvar.
-Where units are listed as volt, real units will be kV (multiplied by `vnom`, where that value exists).
+Where units are listed as volt, real units will be kV (multiplied by `vm_nom`, where that value exists).

 The Used column describes the situtations where certain parameters are used. "always" indicates those values are used in all contexts, `opf`, `mld`, or any other problem name abbreviation indicate they are used in particular for those problems. "solution" indicates that those parameters are outputs from the solvers. "multinetwork" indictes these values are only used to build multinetwork problems.